 The solution to that growing inequality in rural America won’t be found in heavy handed regulation though.
 In fact, under net neutrality rules, two of the most important innovations the Internet has brought to constituents like mine — distance learning and telemedicine — could be undercut.

-Running virtual classrooms and clinics requires abundant bandwidth and reliable connections.
+Running virtual classrooms and clinics requires abundant network capacity and reliable connections.
 In rural America, where these opportunities are most in demand, there is often only one broadband service provider to be found.
 Imposing one-size-fits-all rules on how that provider must manage its network limits their ability to fully support data-hungry distance learning and telemedicine programs.

 The real world implications of that are worth briefly exploring.
 While it may only mean a missed homework assignment if an ISP cannot meet the data demands of a distance-learning program, the consequences of that provider’s inability to prioritize telemedicine data on their network could be life or death.
 To those students and patients, an Internet fast lane isn’t about convenience, it’s all about opportunity.